Building TTS Datasets That Actually Work

 Popular Datasets for TTS

-- LJSpeech - this one's pretty popular, single speaker, clean audio
+- LJSpeech — single speaker, clean audio, very popular

 - LibriTTS — multi-speaker dataset derived from LibriVox audiobooks